marcobackup/VehicleCockpitExtensionModule/README.md

-# Vehicle cockpit extension module - VCEM
+# VCEM - Vehicle cockpit extension module
-An additional vehicle's CAN node working on low speed B-CAN that process and show car parameters and faults
+An additional vehicle's CAN node working on low speed B-CAN (50kbit/s) that processes and shows car parameters and faults.